oracle/python-oracledb/doc/src/api_manual/async_connection.rst

 .. attribute:: AsyncConnection.action

-    This write-only attribute sets the action column in the v$session table.
+    This write-only attribute sets the ACTION column in the V$SESSION view.
 It is a string attribute but the value None is accepted and treated as an empty string.